 Milk is made up of mainly water, fats, sugar (called lactose), proteins (mostly caseins and whey), and many different vitamins and minerals.

 - It is rich in many minerals that we need to be healthy like calcium, phosphorus, selenium, and zinc.
-Americans don’t usually eat other food sources of calcium, so milk is important for that reason.
+Americans don’t usually eat other calcium-rich food sources, so that is why milk is so important.

 - Milk is a great source of vitamin D, which most people are deficient in.
 It is also a great source of many B vitamins like B12, also a common deficiency.